“Show me a hero and I’ll write you a tragedy.” –F. Scott Fitzgerald

 I have been living with Hemingway, his parents, his five siblings, his four wives, his three sons and his innumerable friends and fans, for 24 days.

-I have just finished reading Mary V. Dearborn’s Ernest Hemingway, the first new biography of the celebrated American writer to emerge in 15 years and the first written by a woman.
+I have just finished reading Mary V. Dearborn’s Ernest Hemingway, the first new biography of the celebrated American writer to emerge in 15 years and only the second written by a woman.
 Clocking in at 738 pages, it is a book that requires a long-term relationship.
 Unlike classic tragedy, which depicts the hero’s precipitous fall, biographical tragedy takes its time.
 I have been living with Hemingway, his parents, his five siblings, his four wives, his three sons and his innumerable friends and fans, for 24 days.
 Now they are all gone ungentle into that good night, and I feel, as Aristotle might have predicted, pity and fear.
 Pity for the talent he cultivated and squandered, for the love he received and rejected, for the strength of mind and body he possessed in such generous measure and inexorably lost.
 Fear on account of the recognition that the same human disasters will one day befall me.
 Hemingway’s loss is now my loss, his story my story.
 My relationship to him and to his work will never be the same.

 I spent a month chasing Hemingway this past summer—something I did not intend to do.
 I was traveling in Spain—the one country in the world Ernest loved best.
 (Yes, he is “Ernest” now, familiarity breeding an ambivalent affection.
 Biography invites us into intimacy.)
 Everywhere I went, Ernest had already been—in Sevilla and Granada and Cordoba, where he watched the bullfights and drank in the cafes; in Madrid, where he witnessed the violence of the Spanish Civil War, participated in it and wrote about it, and drank in the cafes; and, most visibly of all, in Pamplona, where he returned nine summers for the Running of the Bulls, fished in the Irati River and drank in the cafes.
 (My essay on bullfighting can be found here.)